nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 | AIBE-18 | 81 | 0 | 0 | 1 | 10 | 92 |
 | AIBE-19 | 69 | 1 | 1 | 2 | 20 | 93 |

 The correctness score distribution reveals Court Easy AI's exceptional performance quality.
 In AIBE-18, it achieved 81 perfect scores (score 5).
-This indicates not just correct answers but comprehensive and authoritative explanations—the hallmark of a model fine-tuned on authentic Indian legal materials.
+This indicates not just correct answers but comprehensive and authoritative explanations—the hallmark of a Court Easy AI trained on authentic Indian legal materials.

 Figure 3 shows the similarity score distribution for Court Easy AI's responses: